Jhargram district: History

 In southwest Bengal (including the forests of erstwhile West Midnapore Division), the history of forest and its management can be traced to the 16th century, when forests were free for use by local villagers for household purposes and cleaning for cultivation.
 During the Mughal period, under the land revenue system introduced by Todar Mal, local zamindars had to pay "Ruba", a quarter-share of revenue to the Mughal Emperors for their protection.
 In 1773, the East India Company went for the permanent settlement of forests (and the landed properties) with zamindars as proprietor.
 In 1890 to 1905, Bengal-Nagpur Railways opened railway lines, which helped the cheaper transport of forest produces to faraway places with ease and less cost.
 That was followed by two world wars, which took a heavy toll of forest resources.

 The forests of the division were included in Jungle Mahal which was held by zamindars (local chiefs), who maintained their respective forests in a feudal tenure system.
 With the coming up of Bengal-Nagpur Railway lines from Kharagpur to Jamshedpur via Jhargram, the forests of the area became accessible.
-The forests came to be recognised as a source of earning mkre return for the zamindars.
+The forests came to be recognised as a source of earning more return for the zamindars.
 Most forests of the division were owned by the Nawab of Murshidabad, the Raja of Mayurbhanj, the Raja of Jhargram, the Raja of Chilkigarh and the Midnapore Zamindar Company.
 The forests were in an advanced stage of degradation because of ruthless exploitation by the zamindars on a rotation period of 4–5 years.
 The mismanagement of the forests continued until 1948, when the government of West Bengal started exercising control over the management of forests under the West Bengal Private Forests Act, 1948, but the situation was little improved.